SimonCropp/SetStartupProjects/README.md

 ![](Images/itworked.png)

-## How to determining start projects
+## How to determine start projects

 Determining the startup projects for a solution can be derived using a combination the the `.csproj` content, some xml querying, and a [lookup list of projects that can be considered startable](http://www.mztools.com/articles/2008/mz2008017.aspx).
 This is encapsulating in the `StartProjectFinder` class.